yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/ddl_create_table_as.md

 ---
-title: CREATE TABLE AS
+title: CREATE TABLE AS statement [YSQL]
+headerTitle: CREATE TABLE AS
 linkTitle: CREATE TABLE AS
 summary: Create a new table from a query result
-description: CREATE TABLE AS
+description: Use the CREATE TABLE AS statement to create a new table using the output of a subquery.
 menu:
   latest:
     identifier: api-ysql-commands-create-table-as